Scenic running routes

 DKV Urban Trail

 Taking in the lesser known spots of Luxembourg City, the trail covers stairs and woods over 18km which is run as a race every year in April.
-There are 7km, 13km, 27km and 34km versions.
-You can find PDFs for all the trails here.
+There are different versions including the Traces of Vauban (12.4km), the Steps of Melusine (18km), the Trail of Forts (27km) and the GranDucale (34km) which leads to Hesperange.
+You can walk or run the trails.

 Härebësch Forestry Trail (Koerich/Septfontaines)